 Coordinators: Darertu Doto '18, Teofanny Saragi '18, Malaika Ogukwe '19, Micaiah Palmer '19, Marcus Polk '19, Lucero Ramirez '19, Cheryl Yau '19

-Email the Draper Center for more information, or read about the 2013 trips.
+Email the Draper Center for more information.

 Alternabreak is a week-long community engagement trip during Spring Break.
 Students commit their break to volunteering with organizations in the larger community, addressing social issues such as environmental justice, homelessness, and hunger.
 Coordinators lead 3 trips each spring, in Los Angeles, San Francisco, and Oakland (in partnership with the Office of Black Student Affairs).
 You can sign up to participate on a trip during the fall.